A framework of partial error correction for intermediate-scale quantum computers: Results

 such that $f_c + f_d + f_b = 1$, where $n_c, n_d$ are the respective numbers of error-corrected qubits and noisy qubits satisfying $n_c+n_d=n$, and $n_b$ is the number of boundaries between the noisy and clean qubits. \end{theorem}

 Theorem \ref{thm:lower-bound} demonstrates that the concentration of circuit outputs on average is somewhat mitigated by the number of clean (``error-corrected'') qubits.
 However, this comes at a cost for each boundary between noisy and clean qubits, which each contribute a strong damping factor $(1-\varepsilon_b)^{2L}$ to the bound.
 We emphasize that this result holds for any configuration of noisy and clean qubits on the considered one-dimensional architecture.
 In fact, we are able to prove a stronger result, where this lower bound on the total variation distance is obtained for any space and time distribution of local \textit{Pauli} noise in the circuit.
-This comes by extending the techniques of Ref.~\cite{aharonov2022polynomial} to circuit architectures that include local noise channels of different error rates throughout the circuit, and we present the details in Appendix~\ref{appdx:scaling-results}.
+The local Pauli noise model we consider includes the slight generalization with $\varepsilon_{b'}\neq\varepsilon_{b}$, as well as standard noise models such as single-qubit bit-flip noise, and correlated 2-qubit Pauli errors.
+This comes by extending the techniques of Ref.~\cite{aharonov2022polynomial} to circuit architectures that include local noise channels of different error rates throughout the circuit, and we present the details in SI Sec.~I.

-We remark that noisy random circuits have been studied in many other contexts \cite{dalzell2022randomquantum, deshpande2021tight, aharonov2022polynomial} under local noise models with fixed error rates across the circuit.
+We remark that noisy random circuits have been studied in many other contexts \cite{dalzell2022randomquantum, deshpande2022tight, aharonov2022polynomial} under local noise models with fixed error rates across the circuit.
 Theorem \ref{thm:lower-bound} demonstrates that the qualitative intuitions from these previous results hold also with variable error rates, which is that the decay of the total variation distance can be thought of as being characterized by the total number of error instances in the circuit.